 With vector cutting, the laser beam is continuously fired, cutting directly through the material.
 This technique is solely used for vector graphics and extremely small lines.

 Contrary to vector cutting, the rastering process burns off only the top layer of the material instead of cutting all the way through it.
-The design is engraved in a different color, integrating the image within the selected material.
-To do this, the laser is usually preset to a lower power level.
+The design is engraved in a different color, integrating the image within the selected material, usually by presetting the laser to a lower power level.
 Instead of a high-powered pulsing beam, the laser cutter unfurls finely detailed dots to produce the design without cutting through the material.
 By managing different dots per inch (DPI), you can control the way the raster effect is produced.
-This technique works well with wood or leather, but may not work as intended with others types of materials.
+This technique works well with wood or leather, but may not work as intended with other types of materials.